Quality assurance procedures: Section K

 K1.
 The function of subject review

-A subject review is the holistic consideration of the curriculum of the suite of taught courses which comprise that subject area and research activities with a view to:
+A subject review is the holistic consideration of the curriculum of the suite of taught courses which comprise that subject area and its postgraduate research activities with a view to:

 The review is a helpful, consultative and supportive mechanism and includes internal, student and external academic and professional input.